msd-code-academy/lessons/introduction/git_basics.md

     - Go back to your Github repository
     - Click on "New pull request"
     - Select your branch in second dropdown you want to merge
-    - You can use "Reviewers" in righ panel to assign someone, e.g. some lectors, to review your changes
+    - You can use "Reviewers" in right panel to assign someone, e.g. some lectors, to review your changes

 *Tip*: Use ssh keys instead of username/password: